SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 >**Note:** Keep the console window and VS Code side by side to see gulp automatically compile as you save changes in VS Code.

-In your browser, go to **workbench.html** locally.
-If you have already closed the tab, the URL is https://localhost:4321/temp/workbench.html.
+In your browser, switch to the local SharePoint Workbench tab.
+If you have already closed the tab, the URL is `https://localhost:4321/temp/workbench.html`.

 You should see the following in the web part:

 ![SharePoint page context in localhost](../../../../images/sp-mock-localhost-wp.png)

-Go to **workbench.aspx** hosted in SharePoint.
-The full URL is https://your-sharepoint-site-url/Shared%20Documents/workbench.aspx.
+Now, navigate to the SharePoint Workbench hosted in SharePoint.
+The full URL is `https://your-sharepoint-site-url/_layouts/workbench.aspx`.

 >**Note:** If you do not have the SPFx developer certificate installed, then Workbench will notify you that it is configured not to load scripts from localhost.
 Execute `gulp trust-dev-cert` command in your project directory console to install the developer certificate.